Palace of Culture and Science: Present day

 The building currently serves as an exhibition centre and office complex.
-The Palace contains a multiplex cinema with eight screens (Kinoteka), four theatres (Studio, Dramatyczny, Lalka and 6. piętro), two museums (Museum of Evolution and Museum of Technology), offices, bookshops, a large swimming pool, an auditorium hall for 3,000 people called Congress Hall, and an accredited university, Collegium Civitas, on the 11th and 12th floors of the building.
+The Palace contains a multiplex cinema with eight screens (Kinoteka), four theatres (Studio, Dramatyczny, Lalka and 6. piętro), two museums (Museum of Evolution and Museum of Technology), offices, bookshops, a large swimming pool, an auditorium hall for 3,000 people called Congress Hall, and an accredited universities: Collegium Civitas, on the 11th and 12th floors of the building and WSB University, Warsaw, on the 8th floor.
 The terrace on the 30th floor, at 114 m, is a well-known tourist attraction with a panoramic view of the city.
 The Warsaw City Council and city offices are located in the building.

 A collection of sculptures representing figures of the fields of culture and science surrounds the Palace.
 Two of them are located in front of the main entrance: one of Polish astronomer Nicolaus Copernicus, by Ludwika Nitschowa, and another of Polish poet Adam Mickiewicz, by Stanisław Horno-Popławski.

 Four 6.3 m clock faces were added to the top of the building ahead of the millennium celebrations in 2000.
 The clocks began working on 31 December 2000.

 The Congress Hall held the finals of Miss World 2006.

 In 2010, the illumination of the building was modernized and high-power LED lights were installed, allowing the Palace to take various colours at night.
 The first use of the new lighting was during Christmas in 2010, when the Palace was illuminated in green and white to resemble a Christmas tree.
 In December 2013, during the Euromaidan protests, it was illuminated in blue and yellow, the colours of the Ukrainian national flag as a sign of solidarity with the protesters.
 On 29 January 2021, during the Women's Strike protests, the symbol of the movement—a single red bolt on a black background—was projected on the building.

 Radio and TV transmitter

-The top section of The Palace of Culture and Science in Warsaw, Poland.
-Radio and TV antennas on the spire.

 Due to its height, the Palace has always been an attractive location for telecommunication antennas.
 The first antenna was installed in 1956 to transmit state television signals.
 In 1974, a microwave link was installed to send Polskie Radio Program I programming to the longwave Warsaw radio mast in Konstantynów.
 FM radio transmissions began in 1992.

 Digital television transmissions began on 22 July 2008, using the DVB-T standard.
 Nowadays, all six digital multiplexes of the country's free-to-air broadcasters are transmitted from the Palace.
 Analog television transmissions were shut down on 19 March 2013.

 Soviet Central Television Programme One, later Channel One Russia, was rebroadcast from the PKiN transmitter between 1 April 1987 and 31 May 1997.
 Its target audience was the Soviet Armed Forces (later Russian Armed Forces) personnel stationed in the country until 1993.